 imagePullSecrets:

-Default is blank, because Uitsmijter is public available.
-But if you are cloning the repository into your private one, it may be secured by a imagePullSecret.
+Default is blank because Uitsmijter is publicly available.
+However, if you are cloning the repository to your private one, it may be secured by an imagePullSecret.
 You can define the name of the secret here.

 Beware that the secret must be present in the namespace of Uitsmijter!